sasuolander/oneAwsToGo/README.md

 docker exec -i oneawssystem_postgres_1 psql -U oneawstogo < initial_db_create.sql

-NOTE On Linux based systems use
+On Linux based systems use

-docker exec -i oneawssystem-postgres-1 psql -U oneawstogo < initial_db_create.sql
+sudo docker exec -i oneawssystem-postgres-1 psql -U oneawstogo < initial_db_create.sql

 Use the username "Dummy" and the password "dummy" to login to the service (without quotation marks).